Bootstrapping string models with entanglement minimization and Machine-Learning: Introduction

 \subsection{A historical perspective:}

-Dual resonance models, describing pion-nucleon scattering, posit that the sum over s-channel poles should be reproduced by the sum over t-channel poles \cite{DHS}.
+Dual resonance models, describing pion-nucleon scattering, posit that the sum over $s$-channel poles should be reproduced by the sum over $t$-channel poles \cite{DHS}.
 This led to the birth of string theory, as explained in the beautiful introduction chapter by Green, Schwarz, and Witten \cite{Green:1987sp}.
 In the same chapter, however the authors are careful in admitting that\\

-They question: {\it Is duality an approximation or a principle?} By assuming the latter, we get the world-sheet picture of string theory, which appears to be an important ingredient in the ultraviolet finite properties of string theory, especially when reinterpreted as a consistent theory of quantum gravity.
+They question: {\it Is duality\footnote{In modern literature, this is referred to as world-sheet duality to distinguish from other dualities in string theory.
+In this paper, when we mention duality, we always mean world-sheet duality.} an approximation or a principle?} By assuming the latter, we get the world-sheet picture of string theory, which appears to be an important ingredient in the ultraviolet finite properties of string theory, especially when reinterpreted as a consistent theory of quantum gravity.
 However, let us continue to examine the older literature.
 This will nicely set up much of the motivation behind the way we will re-examine string-like theories using the bootstrap.
-Our approach, while having some similarities with several recent papers \cite{Huang:2020nqy, Maity:2021obe, Arkani-Hamed:2022gsa, Cheung:2023adk,Cheung:2023uwn, Haring:2023zwu,Eckner:2024ggx,Eckner:2024pqt,Berman:2024wyt,Cheung:2024uhn, Albert:2024yap, Chiang:2023quf,Huang:2024ihm}, differs substantially in spirit.
+Our approach, while having some similarities with several recent papers \cite{Huang:2020nqy, Maity:2021obe, Arkani-Hamed:2022gsa, Cheung:2023adk,Cheung:2023uwn, Rigatos:2023asb, Haring:2023zwu,Eckner:2024ggx,Eckner:2024pqt,Berman:2024wyt,Cheung:2024uhn, Albert:2024yap, Chiang:2023quf,Huang:2024ihm}, differs substantially in spirit.

 Dolen, Horn, and Schmid (see around eq.(20) in their seminal work \cite{DHS} as well as the recollection by Nambu in \cite{birth}) mention that the experimental evidence suggested that the correct prescription for the amplitude describing pion-nucleon scattering data should be: